Introduction

 We are exploring the possibility of breaking out of this straitjacket, by creating a variety of structurations of attosecond XUV light and developing their applications.

-At the heart of our research is the upconversion process whereby an intense femtosecond infrared laser field is converted into a series of odd harmonics of its fundamental frequency.
-We focus on the High Harmonic Generation (HHG) process in gases.
+At the core of our research is the upconversion process by which a femtosecond intense infrared laser field is converted into a series of odd harmonics of its fundamental frequency.
+We focus ourselves on the High Harmonics Generation process (HHG) in gases.
+It yields a very broad harmonic comb that extends in the XUV region of the spectrum.
+First, we use it to synthetize attosecond pulses, i.e. light pulses whose duration is in the the 10 -18 s range.

-It produces a very broad harmonic comb that extends into the XUV region of the spectrum.
-Firstly, we use it to synthesize attosecond pulses, i.e. light pulses with durations of between 10 and 18 seconds.
-Secondly, these harmonic combs or attosecond pulses are used to study photoionization or transient reflectivities in pump/probe schemes, where one of the beams is the remaining IR from the upconversion process.
+Second, these harmonics combs or attosecond pulses are used to study photoionization or transient reflectivities in pump/probe schemes, where one beam is the remaining IR from the upconversion process.

-Our research hypothesis is that the HHG is an ideal playground for studying angular momentum behavior in nonlinear processes, and will offer unprecedented capabilities to these state-of-the-art attosecond sources for applications.
+Our research hypothesis is that HHG is an ideal playground to investigate angular-momentum behavior in non linear processes, and will offer unprecedented capabilities to these cutting-edge attosecond sources for applications.

 Read more

-We could also measure their “topological charge” and verify the conservation law: the q harmonic carries q times the orbital angular momentum of the driving laser.
-Finally, we could measure their space-time structure, showing a double-helix pattern.
+We could also measure their “topological charge” and verify the conservation law: harmonic q carries q times the orbital angular momentum of the driving laser.
+Finally, we could measure their spatio-temporal structure, showing a double helix pattern.
+Through a collaboration with the group of Giovanni de Ninno , we could generalized this transfer law to the case of HHG with two beams.

 See also the press release on the CEA website Géneaux et al.